Ease to Grow: Easy

 Nepenthes ampullaria, is a small, low growing carnivorous tropical pitcher plant with lots of little pot shaped pitchers with narrow, backward turned lids.
 Traps in this clone have a nice dark red tint, and wide, prominent wings.
 Traps are barrel shaped and can get up to 4" in length.
 It is heat tolerant and does well in a window.
 It is quite good at catching large insects, such as: stink bugs, wasps and yellow jackets.
 N. ampullaria is a swamp dwelling species that grows alongside N. bicalcarata, and loves it hot and humid.
-Itgrows naturally in the shade of relatively dense, damp, woody vegetation.
-In cultivation is does well in moderately bright indirect light.
-Reduce watering in winter.
+It grows naturally in the shade of relatively dense, damp, woody vegetation.
+In cultivation it does well in moderately bright indirect light.
 It is a great house plant, that can be grown outdoors in the warm weather.
 It is excellent in the terrarium, and suitable for beginners.

-Light: Medium Bright indirect indoors, filtered to parltial sun outdoors.
+Light: Medium Bright indirect indoors, filtered to partial sun outdoors

 Use: Great house plant for the sunroom or does well in a terrarium or shaded greenhouse.